-The HELP and CLEAR programs tackle stigma and discrimination by building multidisciplinary teams in which police officers work alongside people with lived mental health experience as team members.
+The HELP and CLEAR programs tackle stigma and discrimination by building multidisciplinary teams in which police officers work alongside people with lived experience of mental health as team members.
 This arrangement sensitizes the different members of the team as they are exposed to and learn from one another's experiences.
-In the RedTraSex case study, dominant views held by mainstream society toward sex work adversely impact the relationships between police officers and sex workers.
+In the RedTraSex case study, dominant views held by mainstream society toward sex work adversely impacts on the relationships between police officers and sex workers.
 The discrimination experienced by sex workers can, in turn, result in low self-esteem and poor mental health.
-RedTraSex's program aims to empower sex workers to shift the negative self-image they have of themselves to a more positive one, while simultaneously seeking to improve police attitudes and behaviors toward sex workers through police sensitivity training.
+RedTraSex's program aims to empower sex workers to shift the negative self-image they have of themselves to a more positive one, while simultaneously seeking to improve police attitudes and behaviours toward sex workers through police sensitivity training.